aldefouw/redcap_cypress/README.md

 You can share the tests you have written with the rest of the consortium community by pushing your version of this repository to a fork.

-My hope is that someday we can create a "master" repository that includes integration tests from several authors, which will give everyone a huge head-start on testing their environment.

 ## Running Your Tests

 ### Opening Cypress